Kirylchyk/project-book-hotel-app/README.md

 # :memo: Nota Bene:

-- Dockerfiles are written
+- Dockerfiles are written 🐳

-- npm start from route file will launch both frontend and backend
+- `npm start` from route file will launch both frontend and backend 🌐

-# Screens:
+# 🖥️ Screens:

-## Main Page
+## 🏠 Main Page
-Upon visiting the website, users are greeted with a curated selection of available accommodations, each entry showcased with a vivid photo and a concise description to quickly convey the essence of each option.
-This initial presentation is both visually appealing and informative, streamlining the decision-making process for prospective guests.
+Upon visiting the website, users are greeted with a selection of available accommodations, each entry showcased with a vivid photo and a short description to quickly convey the essence of each option.

-To enhance user experience, the website features a robust filtering system.
+To enhance user experience, the website features a filtering system.
 Users can refine their search based on key criteria such as price, size, and accommodation type, from luxurious villas to budget-friendly hostels.
 This customization makes the search more efficient and tailored to individual preferences.

-The website also intelligently addresses user login.
+The website also addresses user login.
 A login button is prominently displayed for guests who haven't signed in, facilitating easy access to their accounts or encouraging new visitors to create one.
-This not only streamlines the booking process for returning users but also enriches the experience for new members with features like saved searches and personalized recommendations, fostering a more engaged user community.

-In essence, the website marries aesthetic design with functional excellence, offering a user-centric platform that simplifies the accommodation discovery and booking process.

 ![img.png](img/img.png)

-## Detailed Page
+## 📋 Detailed Page
 Clicking on any accommodation card opens a detailed page for that listing, which includes the following information:

 - Name